buvis/docs/src/catalogue/flaresolverr.md

 ## Description

-FlareSolverr is a proxy server to bypass Cloudflare protection
+FlareSolverr is a proxy server to bypass Cloudflare protection.

 ## k8 at home search